bstarynk/bismon/userlogin.md

   field is the `bismon` user name; the second field is the object-id;
   the third field is the primary email; the last optional field is the secondary email.

+Notice that email or aliases could end with `@fake.email`.
+Then they are not really checked, but any email messages sent to them by Bismon is likely to be lost.
+So if for some reason you don't want to give (or to publish) real-life emails, invent an email ending with `@fake.email`.
+However, some facilities (like password recovery) requiring the ability to send an email won't work.
+However, if -for example- you do use some alias for you but don't want to publish it, you could (before `git commit`-ing the `contributors_BM` file) replace that alias by some pseudo-email address ending with `@fake.email`.

-So I (Basile) might be described by a login line in the `contributors` file such as:
+So I (Basile) might be described by a login line in the `contributors_BM` file such as:
 `Basile Starynkevitch;_3sQID0mxoew_16uOC0jEIpe;basile@starynkevitch.net;basile.starynkevitch@cea.fr`
 and of course the persistent store would have some object of id